k-ai-Documentation/sdk-php/README.md

 <?php
 require_once(realpath(dirname(__FILE__) . "/index.php"));

+// for SaaS user
 $credentials = new KaiStudioCredentials("your organization id",
     "your instance id",
     "your api key");
+// for premise user
+//$credentials = new KaiStudioCredentials("your host", "your api key");

 $kaistudio = new KaiStudio($credentials);
 $search = $kaistudio->search();